This article has been contributed by Gary Dek.

 As we mentioned, a startup must be focused on innovation or offer some type of unique added value; otherwise, what differentiates you from the competition?
 An extension of this concept can be to research competing business blogs.

-Two great online tools are SEMRush.com and BuzzSumo.com.
+Two great online tools are SEMRush.com (see special offer below) and BuzzSumo.com.
 SEMRush allows you to discover the keywords any website is ranking for and BuzzSumo displays articles within a domain or keyword that have been shared the most on social media.
 Another great alternative is NinjaOutreach that helps you with influencer outreach.
 You could even get emails from LinkedIn with a tool like ContactOut.

 Couple these tools with Google’s Keyword Planner and you can allocate your startup’s resources to developing content your competition lacks.
 This strategy will help you fulfill a gap in the market’s needs and truly stand out.